professional-manager-test/Open-AutoGLM/README_en.md

 ==================================================
 💭 Thinking Process:
 --------------------------------------------------
-Currently on the system home screen, need to launch the Xiaohongshu app first
+Currently on the system desktop, need to launch Xiaohongshu app first
 --------------------------------------------------
 🎯 Executing Action:
 {